cvlab-columbia/surfsup/README.md

-# surfsup
+# SurfsUp

-Code for the paper- SURFSUP: Learning Fluid Simulation for Novel Surfaces
+This is the code for the paper "SURFSUP: Learning Fluid Simulation for Novel Surfaces"